Funk Group – kiwi

 How did the project proceed?

 When the project was implemented, the team included the project manager, the intranet manager, the Funk Academy, and colleagues from the IT and graphics department.
-In addition to a migration team and a consultant from Seibert Media.
+In addition to a migration team and a consultant from Seibert.
 The Funk Gruppe GmbH had several important milestones during the one-and-a-half-year project.
 The first milestone was setting up the navigation.
 We wanted to create templates for the areas, product pages, and workspaces to make the system as visually uniform as possible.
 The Funk Gruppe is a very large company, so it is critical that no area is forgotten and that a sensible structure is developed.
 Another milestone was completing the digital company manual as well as creating the news concept, which determined which channels could be subscribed to and how.
 The next milestone in the course of the project was during the migration phase when the project team transferred the content from the old intranet to the new one.
 Lastly, the structure of the start page and the training concept were also important aspects of the project phase.

 What was also a big goal for us was for our employees to find a new way of working together in Workspaces, which can take place in real time and in virtual spaces, rather than in folders.